wp-plugins/sexybookmarks/readme.txt

 * Credit goes to [Ömer Taylan Tugut](http://www.tuguts.com) for translating to Turkish
 * Credit goes to [Gunther Wegner](http://gwegner.de) for translating to German
 * Credit goes to [Mads Floe](http://hardwareblog.dk) for translating to Danish
+* Credit goes to [Svend Olaf Olsen](http://www.mediaprod.no) for translating to Norwegian
+* Credit goes to [Martin van der Grond](www.gouwefoto.nl) for translating to Dutch